dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

 - No channel present at the drain side, as the result of that the area near the drain channel got disappeared, some channel present in the source area, this is referred as saturation region and cannot do anything further.
 - As Vds increases further beyond Vgs-Vth, the pinch-off point moves slightly toward the source.

-## Lecture 6: Drain current model for saturation region of operation
+### Lecture 6:-Drain current model for saturation region of operation

 - When Vgs-Vds ≤ Vt, the channel disappears at the drain side
 - In the saturation region, the channel voltage is approximately fixed at Vgs-Vt, unlike in the linear region where it changes along the channel as V(x).